 If you believe that you had alcohol before realizing you were pregnant or have any concerns at all, it’s always best to check in with your trusted doctor.
 The two of you can discuss risks and make a plan to keep you and your baby healthy.

 Just because you’re abstaining from alcohol right now does not mean that you’re left with plain water at every party.
-Treat yourself to sparkling grape juice at your sister’s bridal shower and shake up this mama-to-be mojito next time friends come over for drinks!
+Treat yourself to sparkling grape juice at your sister’s bridal shower and shake up this non-alcoholic mojito recipe next time friends come over for drinks!